-The president is assisted in directing the affairs of the university by an executive assistant and the provost, vice presidents, and vice provosts of the university.
+The president is assisted in directing the affairs of the university by an executive assistant for equal opportunity programs, the provost and the vice presidents of the university, and by the chancellors of the Senior campuses.
+The provost, the vice presidents reporting to the president and the executive assistant for equal opportunity programs are appointed by and serve at the pleasure of the president.

-EXECUTIVE VICE PRESIDENT FOR ACADEMIC AFFAIRS AND PROVOST
+VICE PRESIDENT FOR ACADEMIC AFFAIRS AND PROVOST

-The executive vice president for academic affairs and provost is the second ranking officer of the university and is empowered to act for the president in the absence of the chief executive officer.
-The provost has the responsibility for the overall supervision of academic affairs of the university.
-This officer is appointed by the president and confirmed by the Board of Trustees and is responsible for curriculum development and academic standards in the schools and colleges of the Columbia campus and represents all campuses of the university system on academic issues to the Commission on Higher Education.
-The provost also supervises such academic support services as the university libraries, records and registration, and the university press and will, when requested to do so by the president, represent the president at such times and places as may be appropriate.
-Serving under the executive vice president for academic affairs and provost are the vice president and chief information officer, vice provost for academic affairs, vice provost for faculty development, vice provost for system affairs and executive dean for regional campuses and continuing education, vice provost for academic support, associate and assistant provosts, the academic deans and department chairs.
+The vice president for academic affairs and provost is the second ranking officer of the university and is empowered to act for the president in the absence of the chief executive officer.
+The provost has the responsibility for the overall supervision of academic affairs of the university and for ensuring the integrity of the academic mission of the institution.
+This officer is appointed by the president and confirmed by the Board of Trustees.
+The provost is responsible for curriculum development and academic standards in the schools and colleges of the Columbia campus and represents all campuses of the university system on academic issues to the Commission on Higher Education.
+The provost provides budgetary oversight for all USC Columbia academic units and academic support areas and manages the academic and strategic planning processes for those units.
+The provost oversees the tenure and promotion process, the sabbatical, faculty awards and endowed chairs programs, faculty recruitment and retention, academic leadership development, the development and approval of all academic programs, university policy and procedures, and university accreditation.
+The provost also supervises such academic support services as the university libraries, enrollment management, fellowships and scholar programs, international programs, residential learning centers, records and registration, and the university press, and will, when requested to do so by the president, represent the president at such times and places as may be appropriate.